RAF Stanmore Park

 Royal Air Force Stanmore Park or more simply RAF Stanmore Park is a former Royal Air Force station in Stanmore, Middlesex (now the London Borough of Harrow).
+It was opened in 1939 and closed in 1997.

 History

-The unit was opened in 1939 and closed in 1997.
+The station was opened in 1939 and closed in 1997.
 In 1939 RAF Balloon Command was established at Stanmore Park.

-The unit was built on the grounds of Stanmore Hall that was purchased by the Air Ministry in 1938 and the hall was demolished during the station development programme.
+Stanmore Hall was purchased by the Air Ministry in 1938.
+Buildings were built on the grounds of Stanmore Hall, and the hall was demolished during the station development programme.

 RAF Stanmore Park formed part of No 11 Group, which was originally at RAF Uxbridge and then transferred to nearby RAF Bentley Priory until its closure.
 The station closed in April 1997, with housing built on much of the site.
 One building was retained for the use of 2236 Air Training Corps The building currently in use is the converted / extended NAAFI building which was between the Married Quarters and Junior Ranks Mess.
 The Community Centre now houses Army Youth Services, Nursery School, a Mums and Tots group and 2236 ATC Sqn.
 A number of activities now take place at the centre when not in use by these organisations.